skit-ai/skit-pipelines/source/index.rst

-.. skit-pipelines documentation master file, created by sphinx-quickstart on Tue May 31 17:16:39 2022.
+.. skit_pipelines documentation master file, created by sphinx-quickstart on Mon Sep  4 15:11:40 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-skit-pipelines
+Skit-pipelines
 ==============

 .. toctree::